During my time at Adobe I was fortunate to work on several exciting projects, all connected to a common theme: empowering creativity.

 Very early UI and workflow sketches for Adobe XD (nee Sparkler)

-This team of five worked in an extremely collaborative fashion on hone that prototype into a workable proof of concept, which eventually became the tool that was showcased at Adobe MAX in 2015: Project Comet.
+This team of five worked collaboratively to hone that prototype into a workable proof of concept, which eventually became the tool that was showcased at Adobe MAX in 2015: Project Comet.

 Today, Adobe XD occupies a key place in Adobe's Creative Cloud offering, and, along with Sketch and Figma, is one of the most widely-utilized tools for creating modern interactive experences.